 Cover casserole dish and bake at 375ºF for 15 minutes.
 Remove from the oven and mix.
 Then, cover again and bake for 15 more minutes, covered.

 Remove and mix one more time.
-Taste your green beans and bake for 10-15 more minutes, covered, or until green beans are cooked.
+Taste your green beans and bake for 10-15 more minutes, covered, or until green beans are tender and cooked.

 The last step is to add the fried onions!
 Now, we kept things pretty simple and use a store-bought fried onion for this recipe, but you can make your own.